szgula/UofG_Robotics_TDP/Documentation.md

 and time elapsed according to the formula:

 #### Friction
-The coefficient of dynamic friction is taken to be 0.01 and this gives negative acceleration to the ball at each step until the next event happens.
+The coefficient of dynamic friction is taken to be 0.01.
+This gives negative acceleration to the ball at each step until the next event happens and a new velocity is imparted to the ball.

 #### Collision
 Collision of the ball with a wall or with a player is an important event.
 Collision of a ball is identical to